 For the average teenager, life can be pretty stressful.
-Juggling a part-time job, worrying about grades and schoolwork, problems with friends or peer group pressures, changing schools, body changes and a whole lot more can take their toll.
+Juggling a part-time job, worrying about grades and schoolwork, problems with friends or peer group pressures, changing schools, body changes, finding the perfect long sleeve prom dress, and a whole lot more can take their toll.
 It’s possible to help your teenager cope with the stress life throws at them in a positive way.
 Recognise the symptoms and teach them healthy ways to cope with it.
 Stress can have a significant impact on both their mental and physical health, so it’s important they develop good coping mechanisms they can take with them into adulthood.

 Recognising the Signs